NicholasMalamud/Morphimon-Public/README.md

 Hosted on Heroku or Replit

-saves to and retrieves JSON data file from Discord Server ( so basically it has unlimited free datastorage :) )
+saves to and retrieves JSON data file from Discord Server